Bunty Walia: Personal life

-Bunty Walia was married to Suman Ranganath in 2006 but they split in May 2007. later Walia is married to Vanessa Parmar (m.
-2012) and the couple share two children.
+Bunty Walia was married to Suman Ranganath in 2006 but they split in May 2007. later Walia is married to Vanessa Parmar born 1 August 1993 Mumbai. and the couple share two children.
 He is brother of Juspreet Singh Walia.

 G.S.
 Worldwide Entertainment

 Bunty is the chairman of GS Worldwide Entertainment.
 It is an entertainment company that produces movies.
 Some of the biggest Bollywood actors have worked alongside them to produce big named movies in India.

 Charities

 Bunty has contributed to the Maigic Bus charity created by the NGO for raising funds for underprivileged children.
 He as also aimed to raise funds for varied charities and one of the causes they are supporting is that of self-defense for women.
 Another portion of the will be to fund the state-of-the-art-gym at Andheri Sports Complex.
 He has organized charity football match with actors and athletes to raise more funds for the Magic Bus charity.